awsdocs/amazon-eks-user-guide/doc_source/managing-vpc-cni.md

    The version with `True` underneath is the default version deployed with new clusters\.

-1. Update the add\-on to the latest patch version of the latest minor version returned in the output\.
+1. Update the add\-on to the latest patch version of the latest minor version returned in the previous output\.

    ```
    aws eks update-addon \